dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 (Add second paragraph)

 Static interface methods may be marked as virtual.
-Valid object types implementing such interfaces may provide implementations for these methods by means of Method Implementations (II.15.1.4).
-Polymorphic behavior of calls to these methods is facilitated by the constrained. call IL instruction where the constrained. prefix specifies the type to use for lookup of the static interface method.
+They can be either marked as abstract or directly define a default implementation as part of the method declaration.
+Types implementing such interfaces (including derived interfaces) may provide implementations for these methods by means of Method Implementations (II.15.1.4).
+Polymorphic behavior of calls to these methods is facilitated by the `constrained.` `call` / `ldftn` IL instruction where the `constrained.` prefix specifies the type to use for lookup of the static interface method.

 ### II.9.7, Validity of member signatures